GitZ4k/AnacondaScan/README.md

 # AnacondaScan
 AnacondaScan is a Python-based multi-threaded port scanner that identifies open TCP ports and their services on a target IP, featuring colorful terminal output and ASCII art.

-# Anaconda Port Scanner

-Anaconda Port Scanner is a Python tool to identify open ports and their services on a target IP.
-It features fast multi-threading, colorful output, and ASCII art.

----

 ## Features